 Designing for Pollinators, Changing Climate and Biodiversity: Larri Cochran, Master Gardener

 Climate change and other environmental crises are depleting the diversity of species in New England.
 What can we do to respond?
 Larri's talk focuses on what we can do locally to combat the effects of environmental stresses on our forests and gardens.

 Turning Lawns into Meadows Owen Wormser, Abound Design

-Meadows are beautiful, provide pollinator and wildlife habitats, and draw down and sequester far more carbon than manicured lawns.
-In this presentation, Owen will discuss how to transform lawns -- which wreak havoc on natural ecosystems -- into meadows.
+Meadows provide pollinator and wildlife habitats, and draw down and sequester more carbon than manicured lawns.
+Owen discusses how to transform lawns -- which wreak havoc on ecosystems -- into meadows.

 Owen Wormser is very active locally in creating pollinator gardens.
 In 2020 he released his book Lawns Into Meadows: Growing a Regenerative Landscape.
 Enjoy our video of a talk he gave at our conference on Sustainable Landscapes in January 2019.